Jhulan Kumar - (Founder, President, Board Chairman and Director)

 By Jhulan Kumar

 At a young age I witnessed and lived through these struggles.
 Our social status in the village declined, and we became the object of community ridicule.
 I could see how gender inequality in Indian society made life even harder for my mother and sisters.
-As the sole remaining male in my family, I felt a responsibility to care for my family, so at the age of 12 I started going to Bodhgaya to beg - to get money to buy food to feed my sisters.
-I did this for many months, and started to learn English.
-Then I realized that I could work as a guide for tourists, and show them around Buddhist temples, so I started doing that to earn money for my family.
+As the sole remaining male in my family, I felt a responsibility to care for my family.
+So at the age of 12 I went to Bodhgaya to beg for money to buy food for my sisters.
+I did this for many months and started to learn English.
+Then I realized I could work as a guide for tourists, showing them around Buddhist temples, which earned money for my family.

-Two other incredibly generous women - one from Britain (Cecelia) and one from America (Priscilla Fox) also helped me with some of my university expenses.
+Two other incredibly generous women, Cecilia Thorpe from Britain, and Priscilla Fox from United States, also helped me with some of my university expenses.

-From 2008 to this day, my Australian family has loved and guided me through many education choices, insecurities, and fear in moving to Delhi from my simple rural life, to the marriage of my beautiful wife, Pratigya.
+My Australian family, the Fullers, continued to provide their love and guidance through many educational choices, insecurities, and fears in moving to Delhi from my simple rural life.
 Always at the end of phone calls or emails, their advice flowed, and they supported my journey into manhood.
-This gave me courage to push harder and excel in everything I tried.
-I know first hand how important it is to have people believe in you.
+They believed in me, which gave me the courage to push harder and excel.

-I graduated from university, and married my beautiful wife Pratigya.
-I began to work in IT company in Delhi, and eventually started my own company.
-My mother, who had started a tiny grass-thatched shop in the village - was able to transform it into one of bricks and mortar and our mud home in the village was also transformed in a similar way.
+I graduated from university and married my beautiful wife Pratigya.
+I began to work for an IT company in Delhi, and eventually started my own company.
+My mother, who had started a tiny grass-thatched shop in the village, was able to transform it into one of bricks and mortar.
+Our mud home in the village has also been transformed in a similar way.
 My two sisters married and had children, and my mother and I continued to raise my nephew and give him a good education.

-After my mother died of cancer in 2019, my wife and I and our young son moved back home to my village, where we continue to raise and educate both our son and our nephew.
-We live in a village which is not far from Dadawan village, where Open Hands Education Trust works.
+After my mother died of cancer in 2019, my wife and I moved back home to my village, where we continue to raise and educate our young son, as well as our nephew.
+Our village is not far from Dadwan village where the Open Hands Education Trust is located.

-I continue to work (mostly online) with my soft-ware company which is based in Delhi, and with my website development company - and I put my heart into the work of Open Hands Education Trust charity
+I continue to work, mostly online, with my soft-ware company which is based in Delhi, and with my website development company.
+And I put my heart into the work of the Open Hands Education Trust charity.